-– The List
+– Rockin’ The Suburbs

 From 2000 – 2013 he made a vast amount of music under the name Calamateur, releasing 5 albums and several EPs, singles and mini-albums, while receiving a good deal of radio play and critical acclaim along the way.
-You can find all the music he made as Calamateur here.

 His 2015 album The Great Divide was the first to be released under his own name.
 It retained many of the characteristics of his work as Calamateur (guitar-based songs submersed in other-wordly electronica) but was a huge step-forward in terms of songwriting and production.
-You can buy it here and read the press release here.

 Andrew is also in demand as a songwriting and music tutor.
-Having recently gained an MA in Songwriting and Performance (made possible after winning The Gerry Rafferty scholarship) and a BA in Popular Music, he has worked with several schools, prisons and youth organisations throughout Central Scotland.
+Having gained an MA in Songwriting and Performance (made possible after winning The Gerry Rafferty scholarship) and a BA in Popular Music, he has worked with several schools, prisons and youth organisations throughout Central Scotland.
 You can read more about this here.